coolsnady/hcexplorer/README.md

 `rebuilddb` is a CLI app that performs a full blockchain scan that fills past block data into a SQLite database.
-This functionality is included in the startup of the dcrdata daemon, but may be called alone with rebuilddb.
+This functionality is included in the startup of the hxdata daemon, but may be called alone with rebuilddb.

 ### rebuilddb2

-`rebuilddb2` is a CLI app used for maintenance of dcrdata's `dcrpg` database (a.k.a.
+`rebuilddb2` is a CLI app used for maintenance of hxdata's `dcrpg` database (a.k.a.
 DB v2) that uses PostgreSQL to store a nearly complete record of the Decred blockchain data.
 See the [README.md](./cmd/rebuilddb2/README.md) for `rebuilddb2` for important usage information.